-The simplest way of deciding whether an individual is employed or self-employed is to answer the question: is the person in business on his own account?
+The simplest way of deciding whether individuals are employed or self-employed is to answer the question: are they in business on their own account?

-If an individual is running his own business and can demonstrate that he has business premises and equipment, that he markets his business, and that he has a client base, he is likely to pass this test.
+If they are running their own business and can demonstrate that they have business premises and equipment, that they market their business, and have a client base, they are likely to pass this test.

-However, if the individual does not have all the trappings of a business, he can still be self-employed.
-In other words, this is a one-way test: if a person passes the test, he is self-employed; if he does not, the other status tests must be considered.
+However, individuals who do not have all the trappings of a business can still be self-employed.
+In other words, this is a one-way test: if they pass the test, they are self-employed; if they do not, the other status tests must be considered.
 The main ones are set out below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.